soumendrak/hashnode/cl5o8pubt01xqhanv8lroh2uv.md

  - It has a feature, which helps you read faster.
  - I have been experimenting with this Add-on and have not settled yet.

+I would love to know any other add-on which is super useful to you and I should try that out.
 To get more such updates you can follow me on Twitter [@soumendrak_](https://twitter.com/soumendrak_).